zcash/zips/drafts/daira-zip-process/README.rst

 ==========

 ZIPs are strictly versioned.
-The versioning scheme starts with "Draft 1", "Draft 2", etc., for how ever many drafts are needed.
+The versioning scheme starts with "Draft 1", "Draft 2", etc., for however many drafts are needed.
 When and if the document is considered by its authors and the `ZIP Editor`_ to be stable, it becomes "Version 1".
 Any particular ZIP might not reach this stage.
-Subsequent revisions, if any, are called "Version 2", etc. for how ever many revisions are needed.
+Subsequent revisions, if any, are called "Version 2", etc. for however many revisions are needed.

 A ZIP also has a "Change history", separate from the document itself, giving a brief summary of the changes made in each version.
 See `Structure of the ZIPs Repository`_